 Unsurprisingly, one of the film's 10 Oscar nominations is for Best Costume Design.
 Yahoo Movies recently caught up with Michael Wilkinson, the film's costume designer and first-time Oscar nominee, to find out the story behind that uniquely swingin' 1970s vibe.
 Here's what you should know about the electric looks of "American Hustle."

-"Some of the textures we enjoyed on 'American Hustle' were the beautiful silk jerseys and the chiffons of the Halston-inspired clothes that Amy Adams wears, the Ultrasuede as well, very sensual fabrics," Wilkinson explained, aside from the truckloads of polyester.
+"Some of the textures we enjoyed on 'American Hustle' were the beautiful silk jerseys and the chiffons of the Halston-inspired clothes that Amy Adams wears, the Ultrasuede as well, very sensual fabrics" in addition to truckloads of polyester, Wilkinson explained.
 "It was definitely the most contact I've ever had with the polyester fiber, I can say that in all confidence [laughs].

 "It was fascinating gathering all of the clothes for this movie.
 As you can imagine, we had a huge warehouse full of authentic clothes from the '70s in order to dress hundreds of extras and secondary characters, not to mention the principal characters, so we processed and prepared hundreds of costumes.
 There's something so exuberant and expressive about clothes from the '70s that just really appeals to me, a sense of fun, the prints are loud, the fabrics are stiff, the lines are exaggerated, it was a pleasure to be around them."